Up to 50% off sofas & mattresses — limited‑time deals.

 Mags Soft Low One Arm Sofa

-The Mags Soft Low One Arm is the more lounge-first take on the Mags idea.
-The seat is deeper, the arms sit lower, and the down-wrapped cushions give you a softer landing—it’s easier to sprawl on from the start.
-The one-arm design also changes how it lives in a room: it can feel more open because you have one side that stays visually (and physically) lighter.
-The trade-off is that the softer build can feel warmer in long sessions, and the asymmetry works best when your layout already supports that open-side placement.
+Mags Soft Low One Arm is the more lounge-first version of the Mags idea.
+The seat is deeper, the arm sits lower, and the down-wrapped cushions give you a softer landing right away.
+The one-arm design also changes how it sits in a room: one side stays visually open, which can make the footprint feel lighter.
+The trade-off is that it runs warmer over long sessions, and the asymmetry works best when your layout already supports that open-side placement.

 What we liked